transcedentalia/problem-of-the-day/README.md

                - Given a pointer to a node in a singly linked list delete that node
                - Reverse a singly linked list iteratively PotD28082014_2 - Write a function to get the nth node from the end of a singly linked list
 	       - Write a function to get the middle of a list
                - Write a function to delete a list/ a node of a list
                - Write a function that counts the number of times a given int occurs in a list PotD29082014_1 - Detect a loop in singly linked list PotD02092014_1 - Get the average of the elements of a singly linked list
 	       - Reverse a doubly linked list
                - Remove duplicates from an unsorted linked list
                - Remove duplicates from a sorted linked list
                - Reverse a singly linked list recursively
                - Insert a new node in a sorted singly linked list
                - Move last element to first in a singly linked list
                - Pairwise swap elements in a given list
-               - "Given two lists sorted in increasing order, create and return a new list representing the intersection of the two lists.
-The new list should be made with its own memory — the original lists should not be changed."
+               - Given two lists sorted in increasing order, create and return a new list representing the intersection of the two lists.
+The new list should be made with its own memory — the original lists should not be changed.
+               - Write a function that takes two lists, each of which is sorted in increasing order, and merges the two together into one list which is in increasing order.
                - Given a Singly Linked List, starting from the second node delete all alternate nodes of it